-Despite having had months to rehearse their stories, all three witnesses made mistakes during their testimonies - like the
+Despite having had so many months to rehearse their stories, all three witnesses made mistakes during their testimonies - like the

 Adams space ship with its Improbability Drive, they twisted the laws of space and time.

-The Sheriff picked up on one of these Impossible Events but allowed the witness concerned to claim that he was confused.
+The Sheriff picked up on one of these Improbable Events but allowed the witness concerned to claim he was confused.

-After the trial, I found definitive proof that a crucial part of their story, relating to the time and location
+After the trial, I found definitive proof that a crucial part of the Crown's story, relating to the time and location

 of the alleged incident, was false.